radek-zitek-cloud/hsh-alfa/README.md

 # Home Sweet Home 🏠

-A self-hosted, customizable browser homepage application that serves as your personal dashboard.
+A self-hosted, customizable browser home page application that serves as your personal dashboard.
 Consolidate favorite bookmarks and display dynamic information widgets such as weather, exchange rates, and more.

 ## Features